 We sell our products primarily through our worldwide network of independent sales representatives and distributors.
-As of March 31, 2022, we employed 18 sales and marketing personnel, and were supported by over 200 independent sales representatives, which we believe will enable us to address an expanded customer base with the continuing introduction of our associative computing products in fiscal 2023.
+As of March 31, 2023, we employed 16 sales and marketing personnel, and were supported by over 200 independent sales representatives, which we believe will enable us to address an expanded customer base with the continuing introduction of our associative computing products in fiscal 2024.
 We believe that our relationship with our U.S. distributors, Avnet, Mouser and Digi-Key, put us in a strong position to address the Very Fast SRAM memory market in the United States.
-We currently have regional sales offices located in Canada, China, Hong Kong, Israel and the United States.
+We currently have regional sales offices located in China, Hong Kong, Israel and the United States.
 We believe this international coverage allows us to better serve our distributors and OEM customers by providing them with coordinated support.
 We believe that our customers' purchasing decisions are based primarily on product performance, low power consumption, availability, features, quality, reliability, price, manufacturing flexibility and service.
 Many of our OEM customers have had long-term relationships with us based on our success in meeting these criteria.

 Our sales are generally made pursuant to purchase orders received between one and twelve months prior to the scheduled delivery date.
 Because industry practice allows customers to reschedule or cancel orders on relatively short notice, these orders are not firm and hence we believe that backlog is not a good indicator of our future sales.
-We have experienced increased costs as a result of supply chain constraints for wafers, including a recent 20% increase in the price of wafers, outsourced assembly, burn-in and test operations.
+We experienced increased costs as a result of supply chain constraints in fiscal 2022 and 2023 for wafers, including a 20% increase in the cost of wafers that was implemented in early calendar 2022 and a 6% increase that was implemented in early calendar 2023, as well as varying cost increases in outsourced assembly, burn-in and test operations.
 We have responded with increased pricing to our customers.
 We typically provide a warranty of up to 36 months on our products.
 Liability for a stated warranty period is usually limited to replacement of defective products.

 Our marketing efforts are, first and foremost, focused on ensuring that the products we develop meet or exceed our customers' needs.
-Our marketing efforts are currently focused on marketing the newly developed in-place associative computing solutions and our radiation-tolerant and radiation-hardened space grade SRAMs.
+Our marketing efforts are currently focused on marketing our in-place associative computing solutions and our radiation-tolerant and radiation-hardened space grade SRAMs.
 Previously, those efforts were focused on defining our high-performance SRAM product roadmap.
 We work closely with key customers to understand their roadmaps and to ensure that the products we develop meet their requirements (primary aspects of which include functionality, performance, electrical interfaces, power, and schedule).
 Our marketing group also provides technical, strategic and tactical sales support to our direct sales personnel, sales representatives and distributors.
 This support includes in-depth product presentations, datasheets, application notes, simulation models, sales tools, marketing communications, marketing research, trademark administration and other support functions.
 We also engage in various marketing activities to increase brand awareness.